uroozgeek/git-proxy-toggler/README.md

 ## Features

-- Toggle Git HTTP proxy settings with a single click.
+- Toggle Git HTTP proxy settings with a single click using extension's status bar icon.
+- Shows current proxy status in convenient status bar icon
-- Set and unset the proxy URL as needed.
+- Set and unset the proxy URL as needed by launching the extension.
 - Provides quick access to proxy configuration.

 ## Installation